jacobsjo/AMIDST-2-48-nogui/README.md

 How tu use it:
 --------------

--As AMIDST 2^48-nogui has no gui (thats ovious isn't it?), you have to specify the minecraft jar file using the -mcjar command line Parameter.
++ As AMIDST 2^48-nogui has no gui (thats ovious isn't it?), you have to specify the minecraft jar file using the -mcjar command line Parameter.
 Aditionally a -output file has to be specified.
--This Tool has 2 modes:
++ This Tool has 2 modes:
   1. if called with:
      ```
        -seed <baseseed> -x <Chunk X Pos> -z <Chunk Z Pos>